Welcome to our walking event calendar. Please use the search features below to find walks located near you.

 Driving Liability: If you are not comfortable carpooling, please make other arrangements to meet us at the start of the walk and for you to depart the walk.
 Alternatively, you can take a Lyft.
 If you use this link and you’re a new Lyft user, you get a credit toward your first ride.
 If you have questions about how parking/carpooling/transit will work, please contact your walking movement leader.
 If you choose to drive, please remember that you must have liability insurance and you assume all risks as a driver or passenger.
 If asked, please be prepared to show your proof of insurance.

-Final Details: You will receive final details about this segment on the day before we walk.
+Final Details: You will receive final details to your email address from Lisa Alonge about this segment on the Wednesday before we are scheduled to walk.
 Refer to this final details email for concluding comments about weather, parking, and conditions.
-If you do not receive this email by 5 pm the day before the walk, contact Lisa Alonge at 720-339-8766 immediately.
+If you do not receive this email by 9 pm the Wednesday before the walk, contact Lisa via text to 720 339 8766 or her email address [email protected]

 Dogs: Dogs are welcome on 6-foot leashes.
 No retractable leashes.
 Please be sure to bring baggies and water for your dog and consider the carpooling scenarios if you bring your dog with you.

 Tokens: For the walkers who complete all 14 segments of the Connecting the Canal event series according to the official schedule will receive a High Line Canal token.
-You can “make up” your segments with one of our volunteer Walking Movement Leaders.
+You can “make up” up to two segments with one of our volunteer Walking Movement Leaders.

-What to bring: Wear comfortable shoes and clothing, and you may also want to include appropriate outerwear, hats, and gloves to accommodate for the weather.
+What to bring: Wear comfortable shoes and clothing, bring 2 liters of water, and you may also want to include appropriate outerwear, hat, and sunscreen.

 Weather: We will walk in all weather conditions except ice and lightning.
-You will be notified by 8 pm the night before if the walk is canceled.
+Those who registered will be notified by 9pm the night before if the walk is canceled.
 No news is good news.

 Cancellation Policy: We only cancel in extreme weather conditions on our path, such as ice, hail, or lightning.